BEN HELM, PRESIDENT

 MIKE WILLIAMS, VICE-PRESIDENT

-Mike Williams joined the club in 1974 and served as Vice-Captain, Captain (1976-7 and 1977-8), Treasurer for 10 years in the eighties, Vice President 1993-2005 and President (2005-15) before resuming as a Vice-President.
+Mike Williams joined the Club in 1974 and served as Vice-Captain, Captain (1976-7 and 1977-8), Treasurer for 10 years in the eighties, Vice President 1993-2005 and President (2005-15) before resuming as a Vice-President.
 He was a committee member continuously between 1976 and 2020.

 Mike learned to cox at Oundle School in the sixties, and continued to cox at Cambridge for Trinity Hall, Goldie (1972) and the Blue Boat (1973).
 He has coached many crews in the distant past, at Oundle, Kings College, Auckland, New Zealand, Trinity Hall and LRC.
 He has been a member of the Henley Royal, Metropolitan Amateur and Henley Town & Visitors regatta committees for many years.
+Mike was appointed a Henley Steward in 1993.

-He held a British umpiring licence from 1979 and an international licence from 1997.
+Mike held a British umpiring licence from 1979 and an international licence from 1997.
 He has been President of the Jury at numerous international events.
 He umpired at Henley from 1999 retiring as the senior umpire in 2015.
-In 1989 he was elected treasurer of British Rowing (then known as The Amateur Rowing Association).
+In 1989 he was elected Treasurer of British Rowing (then known as The Amateur Rowing Association).
 After ten years as Treasurer, he stepped down from Executive Officer duties and became Chairman of the Finance Committee, finally stepping down from the British Rowing Board after 25 years’ service in 2014.

-In 1993 Mike was elected treasurer of FISA, the International Rowing Federation, and served in this position as a member of both the Executive Committee and the Council of FISA for 25 years, stepping down at the end of 2018.
+In 1993 Mike was elected Treasurer of FISA, the International Rowing Federation, and served in this position as a member of both the Executive Committee and the Council of FISA for 25 years, stepping down at the end of 2018.
 Mike lives in Remenham where he flies the LRC flag on his garden flagpole during HRR.
 Other than rowing, his interests include classic cars and golf.

 In the 2023 New Year's Honours List, Mike was awarded an OBE for services to rowing.
 This honour followed previous recognition for Distinguished Service to International Rowing awarded by World Rowing in 2019.